slopezpereyra/EEG-artifacts/README.md

 ## Example artifact detection

-We will perform artifact detection over the first $10$ minutes of our record and compare the spectogram of the artifact rejected and raw records.
+We will perform artifact detection over the first $10$ minutes of our record and compare.
+Afterwards, we will plot the spectograms of both the raw and the artifact rejected EEGs.
 Notice that, explanatory comments aside, artifact rejection is conducted in only three lines.

 ```
 raw_eeg <- subset_eeg(eeg, 0, 600)